Milwaukee Road 261: Second excursion service

-On September 22, 2018, for the 25th anniversary of the first excursion in 1993, 261 pulled a special train for the annual convention of the American Association of Private Railroad Car Owners (AAPRCO).
+On September 22, 2018, for the 25th anniversary of the first excursion in 1993, No. 261 pulled a special train for the annual convention of the American Association of Private Railroad Car Owners (AAPRCO).

 In May 2019, after an agreement made in January, Friends of the 261 acquired former Milwaukee Road EMD E9 #32A from the Wisconsin and Southern Railroad, which is owned by Watco.
 First showcased at Union Depot Day from May 31 to June 2, it pulled its first excursion on June 22, still painted in Wisconsin and Southern colors minus the former lettering.
 The E9 locomotive has since been repainted into Milwaukee colors and debuted in its new paint scheme on May 12, 2021.

-In June 2019, 261 pulled two excursions for the Milwaukee Road Historical Association convention being held in Minneapolis, called "261 Hiawatha".
-On June 22, 2019, the train operated from Minneapolis to Brownton, Minnesota on the Twin Cities and Western.
-On June 23, 2019, the train traveled between Minneapolis and Norwood/Young America on TC&W, then from Norwood to Winthrop on TC&W subsidiary Minnesota Prairie Line: a rare-mileage trip for 261.
+In June 2019, No. 261 pulled two excursions for the Milwaukee Road Historical Association convention being held in Minneapolis, called "261 Hiawatha".
+On June 22, 2019, the train operated from Minneapolis to Brownton, Minnesota, on the Twin Cities and Western.
+On June 23, 2019, the train traveled between Minneapolis and Norwood/Young America on TC&W, then from Norwood to Winthrop on TC&W subsidiary Minnesota Prairie Line: a rare-mileage trip for No. 261.

 On September 21 and 22, 2019, there were two excursions for the Gourmet Express.

-On March 11, 2021, a $200,000 proposal was made to convert No. 261's firebox from burning coal to oil.
+On March 11, 2021, a $200,000 proposal was made to convert 261's firebox from burning coal to oil.
 However, this is not the first time an S3 class was converted to oil, as Nos.
 262, 263, 267 and 269 were converted to oil during their revenue careers.

+In July 2025, it was announced that No. 261 would lead back-to-back excursions over the Twin Cities & Western on October 4 and 5, making it the locomotive's first extended excursion since 2022.